Use Caution

 Can Dogs Eat Tamarillo?
-Caution — Remove Skin, Small Amounts
+Caution — Remove Skin and Seeds, Small Amounts

 This food requires caution.
 Read the details carefully before feeding.